 - The tankRO system can contain 4 gallons of water when at capacity.

-- This water storage container works well when combined with an existing reverse osmosis system (RO) and can hold extra water in case your system is unavailable.
+- This water storage container works well when combined with an existing reverse osmosis system (RO) and can hold extra water if your system is unavailable.

 - It is constructed of food-grade materials throughout, including the valve!